c1570/p64opla/README.md

 # Building

+* wiring the RP2040 board and PLA
+  * connect GPIO0-7 to PLA pins 2-9
+  * connect GPIO8-15 to PLA pins 20-27
-* wire GPIO0-15 to PLA pins 2-9 and 20-27; wire GPIO16-23 to PLA pins 10-13 and 15-18; connect 5V/Vbus to PLA pin 28; connect GND to PLA pin 14 and PLA pin 19
+  * connect GPIO16-19 to PLA pins 10-13
+  * connect GPIO20-23 to PLA pins 15-18
+  * connect 5V/Vbus to PLA pin 28
+  * connect GND to PLA pin 14 and PLA pin 19
+  * leave PLA pin 1 unconnected
 * note the original Pico board does not expose GPIO23; "RGB LED" RP2040 boards do though (disable the RGB LED there though by unsoldering the "RGB" jumper)

+## PCB

-Designing a dedicated PCB would be nice at some point.
+Designing a dedicated PCB would be nice at some point...

+## Test clips

+For the live test mode, you'll want some way to connect 26 wires (PLA pin 19 is not needed then) to the PLA in the C64 reliably which can be arduous.
+You can 3D print [dip_clip_28p.stl](/hardware/dip_clip_28p.stl) twice and build an 28 pin DIP test clip from that.
+The STL file has been generated from ["DIP IC Test Clip"](https://www.thingiverse.com/thing:4690158/) by Andy Anderson (CC-BY license) using settings `ic_pin_count = 28` and `ic_width = 14`.

 # Implementation notes
 This simply looks up output values using an array using the CPU cores, overclocked to 400MHz.